jdiego/jdiego.github.com/_posts/2017-06-03-expressive-metaprogramming.markdown

         return to_string(obj);
     }
 }
 Your compiler is really a good guy and won't drop any dead-branch, and obj must therefore have both a serialize method and a to_string overload in this case.
 The solution consists in spliting the serialize function into two different functions: one where we solely use obj.serialize() and one where we use to_string according to obj's type.
 We come back to an earlier problem that we already solved, how to split according to a type?
 SFINAE, for sure!
-At that point we could re-work our hasSerialize function into a serialize function and make it return a std::string instead of compile time boolean.
+At that point we could re-work our is_valid function into a serialize function and make it return a std::string instead of compile time boolean.
 But we won't do it that way!
-It's cleaner to separate the hasSerialize test from its usage serialize.
+It's cleaner to separate the is_valid test from its usage serialize.

 We need to find a clever SFINAE solution on the signature of "template <class T> std::string serialize(const T& obj)".
 I bring you the last piece of the puzzle called enable_if.